-2016 Contest Information: Create a fictional or documentary short film that is no longer than 5 minutes that fits this year’s theme: “What if?”
-Your film must include the following:
+Create a fictional or documentary short film no longer than 5 minutes related to the theme “Changing Colors.”
+Your film must include the following required elements:

 FILM CHALLENGE RULES